devskrate/testwork/_posts/2020-08-31-customize-terminal-in-linux-like-a-pro.md

 ---
 date: 2020-08-31 12:26:40
 layout: post
-title: How to customize your terminal like a developer and for good feel
+title: How to customize your terminal like a developer and pro
 subtitle: "Turn your Terminal like a pro"
 description: >-
   Generally the terminals that we get from the different linux distributions are good but the only thing is, they are not good looking.